oddbird/oddsite/content/2017/09/25/susy-use.rst

 In Sass,
 variables inherit based on source order rather than DOM structure.
-That means variables are not able to propogate based on a DOM concept like viewport width.
+That means variables are not able to propagate based on a DOM concept like viewport width.
 We have to apply the *results* of our variable-changes explicitly anywhere we want them used.

-Rather than simply setting a new variable at our desired query, we also have to explicitly call any grid-functions – like ``span`` or ``gutter`` – that will generate new output with those new settings.
+Rather than simply setting a new variable at our desired query, we also have to explicitly call any grid functions – like ``span`` or ``gutter`` – that will generate new output with those new settings.
 We have to reset the variables *and* redo the math.